nagygr/readit/README.md

 gradle fatJar
 ```

-The JAR file will be created under `build/libs` and the name is `readit.jar`.
+The JAR file will be created under `build/libs` and the name is `transcript.jar`.

 The JAR contains one library (the Tesseract binding) that is not pure Java, but
 it contains the binaries for both Windows and Linux so the application can be